< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 That did not, however, mean a return to business as usual.
 Snowden's revelations led a number of tech companies to integrate encryption more tightly and seamlessly into their products, and enable it as a default setting.
 The Apple company released their iOS 8 operating system in 2014, which established security as a major selling point; internet giant Google soon followed with a security-focused release of their Android operating system.
 The authorities grew restless as vendors began to push security, worried that it would allow terrorists and criminals to "go dark", to successfully evade surveillance, with criticisms of Apple in consequence.

 Following the Snowden revelations, there was also a long-running effort led by the Wikimedia Foundation to challenge NSA surveillance, conducted by a secret system labeled as "Upstream", in court.
-The exercise went up and down in the courts to 2023, when the Supreme Court rejected it.
+The exercise went back and forth in the courts to 2023, when the Supreme Court rejected it.
 The problem for Wikimedia was that they didn't really know exactly what Upstream was doing.
-The NSA said they were obeying the rules, and in the absence of any evidence they weren't, Wikimedia didn't have a case.
+The NSA said they were obeying the rules; in the absence of any evidence they weren't, Wikimedia didn't have a case.

-* Even those who were no fans of Snowden did acknowledge that he had successfully highlighted the deep tension between the government's rights of surveillance and the rights of the citizens to privacy.
+* Even those who were no fans of Snowden did acknowledge that he had highlighted the deep tension between the government's rights of surveillance and the rights of the citizens to privacy.
 Civil libertarians are inclined to assert that the right to privacy is absolute, but that's not true.
 The state does have a right -- not unrestricted -- to conduct surveillance to protect public safety, and a right -- again, not unrestricted -- to keep secrets.
+Although civil libertarians question both these premises, they are legally unassailable.
 The state has an obligation to prevent the Black Hats from committing acts of terror, and the state will necessarily keep secrets in that effort; otherwise, the Black Hats would be able to stay a step ahead of the authorities.
-Although civil libertarians question both these premises, they are legally unassailable.

-The 1974 Federal Privacy Act restricted the US government to storing only "relevant and necessary" data on citizens, but this is obviously vague.
+The 1974 Federal Privacy Act restricted the US government to storing only "relevant and necessary" data on citizens, but that is obviously vague.
 US states have passed their own privacy laws -- only to open up loopholes, such as permitting the mandatory drug testing of college athletes.
-Again, the right to privacy is not, never has been, anywhere near as strong as people are inclined to assume it to be.
-It was just that people did not worry about it as much in the past, it wasn't such a practical issue.
+Again, the right to privacy is not, never has been, anywhere near as strong as people are inclined to assume it is; it was just that people did not worry about it as much in the past, it wasn't such a practical issue.
 Now that we are entering the era of "surveillance societies", the issue has become much more important.

-BACK_TO_TOP* The tensions between Apple and the US government came to a head in late 2015.
-In San Bernadino, California, on 2 December 2015, Syed Rizwan Farook -- who worked for the San Bernadino County department of public health -- and his wife Tashfeen Malik shot and killed 14 people and wounded 22 others at a department holiday luncheon.
+* The tensions between Apple and the US government came to a head in late 2015.
+In San Bernadino, California, on 2 December 2015, Syed Rizwan Farook -- who worked for the San Bernadino County department of public health -- and his wife Tashfeen Malik shot up a department holiday luncheon; they killed 14 people and wounded 22 others.
 The killers were gunned down themselves later that day in a shootout with police.

 The FBI canvassed the residence of the late terrorists, and found among other things three smartphones.
 Two had been broken, but the third was intact.
 It technically wasn't Farook's phone; it belonged to San Bernadino County and Farook used it as his work phone.
 It didn't seem likely there was much of interest on the third smartphone -- otherwise it would have been broken as well -- but the FBI wanted to inspect it anyway.
 The problem was that the phone demanded a four-digit passcode and used login throttling, delaying for a longer time after each failed passcode input.
 After ten failed attempts, the phone would wipe its contents.